syncfusion-content/xamarin-docs/Xamarin/Calendar/Date-Navigation.md

 ### NavigateTo

-Visible dates can be moved to specific date using [NavigateTo](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~NavigateTO.html) method available in SfCalendar.It will move to any specific date of the month if the calendar view is Month View.
+Visible dates can be moved to a specific date using the [NavigateTo](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~NavigateTO.html) method available in SfCalendar.It will move to any specific date of the month if the calendar view is Month View.

 {% tabs %}